technosheen/content-ops-starter/content/pages/services/design.md

               - mb-14
       - type: FeaturedItem
         title: ''
-        tagline: This is the tagline
+        tagline: This is the taglin
         subtitle: This is the item subtitle
         text: |
           Follow the tutorial to build your first Netlify Create site.